mrdavemorgan/lepgallery/readme.txt

 == Notes ==

 * In: ./wp-content/plugins/ungallery/ either create a symlink called "pics" to your picture directory (recommended) or copy/move/create a directory called pics there.
 Please note, if you back up your WordPress install, including your plugins directory, be aware your gallery may be included via the symlink.
 * To display a caption over a gallery, add a file named banner.txt to that directory with the desired text.
 The file can include plain text or html.
+If no banner.txt is found, the name of the directory used.
 * The top level directory is intended to have a larger, marquee picture displayed, so only one picture file should be placed in the "/pics/" directory.
 There is no limit on pictures in the subdirectories.
 This can be enabled/disabled in by updating the settings section at the top of ungallery.php.
 * To mark a gallery hidden, edit the /ungallery/hidden.txt file.
 If e.g., the content of hidden.txt is: "hidden", then any directories you create named "hidden", will not be visible via gallery browsing.
 * If you'd like to modify the size of the marquee picture, browsing picture or the thumbnails, please edit /ungallery/ungallery.php.
 The options are noted near the top of the file.
+* To customize the gallery name that appears in the URL, update the $gallery = "gallery"; at the top of ungallery.php and create a blank WordPress of the same name.

 == License ==